corvad/Minecraft-Server-Setup-Script/README.md

 # Minecraft Setup and Managing Script Suite

+Supported OS:
+- Ubuntu Server
+- Oracle Linux

-Check the Releases tab for the latest release to download. https://github.com/corvad/Minecraft-Server-Setup-Script/releases/
+Check the Releases tab for the latest release to download specific to the OS you are running. https://github.com/corvad/Minecraft-Server-Setup-Script/releases/

-Make sure you have installed Java 17 and curl.
+Make sure you have installed Java 17, curl, and tmux.
+These are requirements, and as such are not optional.

 Right now this script only supports Oracle Linux beacuse of how it configures the firewall.
 I plan to add more broad support in a later version.